-Hey, what’s up guys.
+Hey, what’s up, guys.
 It’s Sam Taggart with D2D Experts and D2Dcon.
-And I’m going to go over the Top 10 Door to Door Sales Tips for anyone getting into door to door sales or looking for inspiration to get the ball rolling in their daily D2D endeavors.
+And I will go over the Top 10 Door to Door Sales Tips for anyone getting into door to door sales or looking for inspiration to get the ball rolling in their daily D2D endeavors.

 1. Realize the Awesomeness of Door to Door Sales